lee2sman/p4va_spring2024/index.md

 ---

-Programming For Visual Artists, fall 2023, at Purchase College New Media.
+Programming For Visual Artists, Spring 2024, at Purchase College New Media.

 # Course Vision